Zetman: Characters

 A mysterious young man.
-Jin is a result of the N.E.T.
-Project by the Amagi Corporation to create the perfect being to fight and destroy the escaped Players.
+Jin is a result of the NET Project by the Amagi Corporation to create the perfect being to fight and destroy the escaped Players.
 He was however released by Gorō Kanzaki, who wanted nothing more for Jin than to grow up as a normal human.
 After the death of Kanzaki, Jin stayed with Akemi Kawakami until he witnessed her 'death' under the hands of the Amagi Corp., in an effort to retrieve their creation.

 Jin is able to transform a creature known as "ZET", a mutant possessing superhuman abilities, but often mistaken for another Player.
 The transformation is slow, though it may be accelerated due to extreme rage and conditions.